Warbo/chriswarbo-net/unfinished/intuitionism.md

 ### Information, not decimal places ###

-Sabine rightly points out a problem when considering a quantity's "number of decimal places": that it can change dramatically; giving logarithms and exponentials as an example.
+Sabine rightly points out a problem when considering a quantity's "number of decimal places": that it can change dramatically.
+She gives logarithms and exponentials as an example.

 We can clarify the situation by taking a step back, and recalling what a